Options

 container-engine = { name = "docker", disable-host-mount = true }

-Specify how cibuildwheel controls the versions of the tools it uses
+Control the versions of the tools cibuildwheel uses

 Default: pinned